Frequently Asked Questions

 What does the builder fee cover?

 Our builder fee is usually $50 per person but may fluctuate per build.
 The fee covers all necessary expenses for the weekend.
 This includes lunch and dinner on Saturday as well as breakfast and lunch on Sunday.
-We also provide a wide range of snacks and water for builders throughout the day!
-The fee also covers the porta-potty that is brought directly to the build site.
-Lastly, the fee includes the cost of lodging to stay at the beautiful orphanage.
+We also provide a wide range of snacks and water for builders throughout the day.
+The fee additionally covers the porta-potty that is brought directly to the build site.
+Lastly, the fee includes the cost of accommodation to stay at Casa Hogar de los Niños.
 The orphanage provides us with showers, flushing toilets, and plenty of mattresses.
 Sometimes we treat our builders to a popsicle break, depending on the availability of the popsicle man!

-If you would like anything in addition to what the builder fee covers, we recommend bringing a small amount of money to buy some treats at a nearby store.
+If you would like anything in addition to what the builder fee covers, we recommend bringing a small amount of money to buy some treats at a nearby store or while waiting in the border line on your way home.
 You may use American dollars in Mexico.

 How do we get there?